Skip to Content

 hands gluing teeth onto nose part of groundhog

-Next, glue the eyes in the middle of the head, one on each side.
+Next, help your child to glue the eyes in the middle of the head, one on each side.

 hands gluing eyes onto face and body of groundhog